Skip to main content

 Litigation

 The League’s litigation is part of the Democracy Defense Fund arm of Women Power Democracy: protecting voting rights and advancing a more equitable democracy through legal advocacy.
-The League's legal work centers on issues relating to the Campaign for Making Democracy Work®, as well as emerging issues including reproductive justice, LGBTQIA+ rights, immigration, the Equal Rights Amendment, Statehood for DC, and more.
+The League’s legal work centers on issues relating to the Campaign for Making Democracy Work® urgent issues, including reproductive justice, LGBTQIA+ rights, immigration, the Equal Rights Amendment, Statehood for DC, and more.

 Guidance for Leagues considering litigation can be found here, and this includes questions to consider as Leagues contemplate taking legal action.